st4rdog/st4rdog.github.io/_tutorials/unity/graphics/bake-lightmaps-using-blender.md

 * Doesn't work for tiled textures where the mesh's UV's overlap the regular bounds.
     * Tiled texturing works by scaling the UV's to be many times larger than the image.
 This means they cannot be baked easily.
 * https://www.youtube.com/watch?v=3jJGBzAxXKo - Modeling and Texturing a Building in Blender
+* This is not how Unity and most other games do lightmapping.
+  * This technique is merging the lighting and diffuse textures into one single diffuse.
+Unity actually layers the lightmap on top, without merging.
+This means the lightmap can be a different resolution from the main textures.